 Ankle Range of Motion (ROM)

-We know that the Empower Ankle automatically adjusts its foot stiffness in the heel strike portion of the Stance Phase.
+The Empower Ankle automatically adjusts its foot stiffness in the heel strike portion of the Stance Phase.
 This ensures optimum shock absorption and foot loading.

-We also know that it adjusts its power generation during the remaining portion of the Stance Phase until push off.
+It also adjusts its power generation during push-off at the end of the Stance Phase.

-Water Proofing and Dust Resistance
+Water and Dust Resistance

 The minimum user weight for the Empower Ankle is between 68 kg and 77 kg.
 The maximum weight is 130 kg.